datwaft/nvim.conf/doc/installation_wsl.md

 ## Custom PROMPT for WSL

-The idea is to summarize `/mnt/c/something` into `C:/something`, like windows.
+The idea is to summarize `/mnt/c/something` into `C:/something`, like Windows.

 **WIP**